sjtalkar/sjtalkar.github.io/index.md

 ![First Picture](https://github.com/sjtalkar/DP-100AzureSupervisedUnsupervisedDatabricksAndSpark/blob/main/Pictures%20for%20Readme/Picture1.png)

-It's not until we induce an action that a job is triggered and the data is processed.
+It's not until we induce an action that a job is triggered and the data is processed. **Lazy** being the key word

 Let's take the task of reading a file.
 Inferring schema involves: